Articles

 Unlike the Google model, however, OWOX BI attribution is based on Markov chains — a sequence of events in which each subsequent event depends on the previous.
 Using this algorithm, OWOX BI attribution shows how difficult it is to move from one step to another: the higher the difficulty of moving on from a step, the greater the value a channel receives.

-On top of that, due to transparent calculations, you get a solid understanding of the figures behind each report so you can safely reallocate your budget.
+On top of that, due to transparent calculations, you get a solid understanding of the figures behind each report so you can safely relocate your budget.
 Finally, in comparison with Google products, attribution by OWOX BI provides meaningful results with smaller amounts of data required for analysis.

 Let’s take a look at what you get with OWOX BI attribution.